-Using old issues of Christianity Today – the evangelical Christian periodical founded in 1956 by Billy Graham – sociologists Jeremy Thomas (Idaho State) and Daniel Olson (Purdue University) have discovered that "during the last several decades, evangelical elites have actually been subtly but significantly changing their moral reasoning about homosexuality."
+Using old issues of Christianity Today – the evangelical Christian periodical founded in 1956 by Billy Graham – sociologists Jeremy Thomas (Idaho State) and Daniel Olson (Purdue University) have discovered that during the last several decades, evangelical elites have been “subtly but significantly changing their moral reasoning about homosexuality.”

-More specifically, the evangelical response to homosexuality has been one of four approaches that have varied in frequency over the years:
+More specifically, the evangelical response to homosexuality has evolved in four different ways over the years:

 1. Biblical Intolerance: Dominant approach of 1969-1979.
 “The Bible says it’s a sin, that’s good enough for me” Evangelicals acknowledge that being gay isn’t a choice (it was seen as a psychological disorder)